 - 8 tbsp milk

 - 1 tsp vanilla

 - 4 tsp orange juice

-- In a shallow dish, add the egg whites, milk, and vanilla and whisk together until mixed.
+- In a shallow dish, add 5 egg whites, 8 tbsp milk, and 1 tsp vanilla and whisk together until mixed.

 - To make one sandwich, lay out 3 slices of bread.
 Add cheese onto the first slice, followed by ham.
 Spread the mayonnaise and dijon mixture onto one side of the second slice.
 Place it on top of the ham (mayonnaise side down) spread the mayonnaise and dijon mixture, then add bacon, followed by cheese.
 Finally, add the third slice of bread.